Summary

 - Index the bridge: Composite indexes on

-(sensor_id, time DESC)make cross-domain queries fast
+(sensor_id, time DESC)render cross-domain queries fast.

 References